TIY-Rails-1507/Rails/24_partials_part_2.md

 ## Using the built in variable

 There is a 'built in' or implicit variable that we can use with any partial.
-To use this we pass the variable in using the key of `:object` and then the partial can access this variable by using the name of the partial.
+To use this we pass a variable in using a key of `:object` and then the partial can access this variable by using the name of the partial.

-To use this the view changes to this:
+To use this approach, the view changes to this:

 ```html
 <!-- app/views/questions/index.html.erb -->